Preparing Future Faculty

 Description and History of PFF at The University of Kentucky

-Launched in 1994 with 17 cluster groups representing 85 different types of institutions, PFF has rapidly gained support for its role in developing new educational models that introduce graduate students to the day-to-day realities of the professoriate.
+Launched in 1994 with 17 cluster groups representing 85 institutions across all types, PFF rapidly gained support for its role in developing new educational models that introduce graduate students to the day-to-day realities of the professoriate.
 Students benefit from such opportunities as teaching apprenticeships, forums to discuss job hunting and criteria for tenure, and discussions about the roles and rewards of faculty careers at teaching institutions as well as large research institutions.
 The University of Kentucky was one of the original cluster groups and was awarded an additional three-year grant under Phase II of the Preparing Future Faculty Initiative.
-Phase two extends the work of the project and its four major goals:
+Phase two extended the work of the project and its four major goals:

 Goals of the Preparing Future Faculty Initiative at the University of Kentucky